FindMySchool LogoFindMySchool

 Architecturally, the wider federation site has attracted attention for design choices intended to reflect an Islamic character, including courtyard elements; published project material also links the scheme with the Leicester firm Pick Everard.
 This matters less for day-to-day teaching, but it does help explain why the physical environment is frequently referenced as part of the school’s wider community role.

 Madani Girls’ School’s GCSE profile is strong by England benchmarks, and it is one of the more competitive state secondaries locally.
-On FindMySchool’s GCSE ranking (based on official data), the school is ranked 609th in England and 7th in Leicester.
-This places it above the England average overall, within the top 25% of secondary schools in England (up to the 25th percentile).
+On FindMySchool’s GCSE ranking (based on official data), the school is ranked 497th of 3,895 for academic outcomes, with an overall secondary rank of 463rd of 3,688 and 5th place locally in Leicester.
+This places it above the England average overall, comfortably within the top quarter of secondary schools in England.

 For families comparing local options, the implication is straightforward.
 This is a school that tends to add significant value, not merely select high prior attainment.
 If you are shortlisting, use the FindMySchool Local Hub page and Comparison Tool to view these GCSE measures alongside nearby schools in Leicester using the same benchmarks.